 Regular visitor monitoring in natural areas transforms site management: it reveals actual usage patterns, supports planning decisions, and strengthens discussions with institutional partners.

-Objective data strengthens decisions: temporary closures, rerouting, boardwalk construction, infrastructure reinforcement.
+Objective data strengthens decisions: temporary closures, rerouting, boardwalk construction, infrastructure works.
+You gain concrete evidence to justify, plan and communicate in line with actual site usage.

-Visitor indicators are essential for management plans, regulatory obligations (ENS, Natura 2000, etc.), and funding applications.
+Visitor indicators are essential for site management plans, regulatory compliance (ENS, Natura 2000 etc.) and funding applications.
+They provide a clear, consistent and recognised evidence base for public partners to evaluate your projects.

 Choose the solution that fits your needs